glandfried/TrueSkillThroughTime/README.md

 ### The History of the ATP

 Humans develop complex skills through time.
-Most estimators implemented for the video game industry cannot obtain reliable initial estimates nor guarantee comparability between distant estimates.
+The most commonly used skill estimators in industry and academia cannot obtain reliable initial estimates or guarantee comparability between estimates distant in time and space.
-TrueSkill Through Time solves all these problems by modeling the entire history of activities using a single Bayesian network.
+The model TrueSkill Through Time (TTT) propagates all historical information throughout a single causal network, providing estimates with low uncertainty at any given time, enabling reliable initial skill estimates, and ensuring historical comparability.

 The following figure presents **the learning curves of some famous players in ATP history**.
 A one-point difference between skills is equivalent to 76% probability of winning.